abap2UI5 – (7/7) Technical Background: Under the Hood of abap2UI5

 The only non-generic part of this concept is the app of the user implementing the interface z2ui5_if_app:

-In this architecture, the app has complete freedom in creating the view and the model, but it also has to take full responsibility for everything else.
+In this architecture, the app has complete freedom in creating the view and the model, but it also bears full responsibility for ensuring that everything else functions correctly.
 The app must handle the program logic, application states, and remember where it was coming from and where it want to go next.
 All of this is concentrated in this single app layer.

 However, this is not a big deal for ABAP!
 From an ABAP perspective, this is similar to past practices of using selection screens or working with ALVs.
 Every SAP GUI app was, in a way, an HDA where ABAP performs all the necessary functions (it was just not a browser-based environment).
 Moreover, in this architecture, we are not limited to implementing an OData-Service or confined to a local implementation of a global RAP class with restrictions, such as commit sequences, anymore.
 We can now leverage the full capabilities of the ABAP stack again.
 Creating data models based on internal tables is straightforward, working with generic data models, as seen in (10), is easily achievable at runtime with RTTI and extended ABAP concepts like serialization are also applicable, as we will see in the next section.